My Notes on “Effective Programming”

-The book is very well structured with advice on how to improve as a programmer in several different aspects; writing better code, treating your customers better, and improving your communicating.
-It explains everything with examples and solid advices.
+Very well structured with advice on how to improve as a programmer in different aspects; writing better code, dealing with customers, and improving your communication.
+Has examples for everything.

 Don’t become a programmer only because someone tells you to.
 Become a programmer because you want to solve problems, you want to write your own rules, and you enjoy doing it.